 Apart from coding, the development team deals with setting up the infrastructure and documenting how the system should work.

 This stage is relatively straightforward, provided the development team has a carefully crafted software development plan at hand.

 We mentioned earlier that the quality assurance engineers should join a new project at the pre-sale stage.
 In this case, they test project requirements collected by the business analyst and ask clarifying questions to help software developers build the application’s architecture the right way.

 When the app’s architecture is built, quality assurance engineers start testing it to define which modules or databases will be used and how separate parts of the product will interact with each other.

 To sum it up, the quality assurance at the beginning of the project implies the active collaboration of QA engineers with business analysts.
 Together, they specify the project requirements and implement certain steps aimed at improving the software development process.

-However, there are situations when quality assurance engineers join the team in the middle of the project and the requirements are already specified and the software development process has already started.
+However, there are situations when quality assurance engineers join the team in the middle of the project, the requirements are already specified, and the software development process has already started.

 In this case, QAs test pieces of functionality as far as they are completed.
 First of all, they test the back-end and front-end separately.
 After that, quality assurance engineers test the functionality as a whole.